TappNetwork/laravel-multi-mail/README.md

 ### Resetting Swift Mailers

-Using the `resetMailer` or `resetMailers` method of the `SwiftMailerManager`, you can reset mail drivers.
+Using the `resetMailer` or `resetMailers` method of the `SwiftMailerManager`, you can reset created Swift Mailer instances.

 ```php
 $this->updateMailConfig();